In this guide, you’ll learn everything you need to know about progressive profiling, what it means and how you can get started.

 Not only is it less intimidating for your prospects, but you’ll also avoid asking for the same information over and over again.

-Many of the large marketing automation suites like Marketo, Pardot, Hubspot, and Eloqua use lead scoring to decide whether the prospect is hot or cold, not progressive profiling.
+Many of the large marketing automation suites like Marketo, Pardot, Hubspot, and Eloqua use manual lead scoring to decide whether the prospect is hot or cold.

-Marketing software that uses progressive profiling identifies the visitor when they come back to your website, knowing what information you already have and what additional information you need.
+Marketing software with progressive profiling can recognize a visitor when they revisit a website, knowing what information you already have and what additional information you need.

 In one way, progressive profiling takes you closer to how relationships in real-life are built.